p-org/P/Docs/docs/manual/expressions.md

 **Syntax**: `new iden (rvalue?) ;`

-`iden` is the name of the machine to be create and `rvalue` is the optional constructor parameter that becomes the input parameter of the entry function of the start state of the machine.
+`iden` is the name of the machine to be created and `rvalue` is the optional constructor parameter that becomes the input parameter of the entry function of the start state of the machine.

 === "Create a machine"